julioalcazar/Notes/CloudComputingConcepts.md

     * Ex: Google’s AppEngine (Python, Java, Go)
 * __SaaS__: Software as a Service
     * Ex: Google docs, MS Office on demand

+### Cloud
+1. A cloud consists of
+    * Hundreds to thousands of machines in a datacenter (server side)
+    * Thousands to millions of machines accessing these services (client side)
+2. Servers communicate amongst one another
+3. Clients communicate with servers
+4. Clients also communicate with each other

+### Cloud is a Distributed System
+    * Servers communicate amongst one
+    * Clients communicate with servers
+    * Clients may also communicate with each other
+        * In peer-to-peer systems like BitTorrent